themesberg/flowbite/content/forms/floating-label.md

 ---
 layout: home
 title: Tailwind CSS Floating Label - Flowbite
-description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with Flowbite
+description: Use the floating label style for the input field elements to replicate the Material UI design system from Google and choose from multiple styles and sizes
 group: forms
 toc: true